DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-12-changing-the-way-we-use-red-warning-buttons.md

 We looked at the way we use red warning buttons.
 This was part of an audit which also included:

-- [page titles]
+- page titles
-- [captions and h1 headings]
+- captions and h1 headings
-- [button labels and warning text]
+- button labels and warning text
-- [the appearance and use of boxes]
+- the appearance and use of boxes

-The GOV.UK Design System contains the following [guidance about red warning buttons]((https://design-system.service.gov.uk/components/button/#warning-buttons)):
+The GOV.UK Design System contains the following [guidance about red warning buttons](https://design-system.service.gov.uk/components/button/#warning-buttons):

 > Warning buttons are designed to make users think carefully before they use them.
 They only work if used very sparingly.
 Most services should not need one.
 >